sandialabs/slycat/docs/colophon.rst

 To build the documentation, run::

-  $ cd toyplot
+  $ cd slycat/docs
-  $ python docs/setup.py
+  $ python setup.py

-Once the documentation is built, you can view it by opening `toyplot/docs/_build/html/index.html` in a web browser.
+Once the documentation is built, you can view it by opening `slycat/docs/_build/html/index.html` in a web browser.

 Deploying the Documentation
 ---------------------------